Story

 I grew up in Houston, Texas, with a twin sister, older brother, a mother and a father, and always a dog (or two).
 We lived below the poverty line, but we never realized it.

-My dad began to lose his sight and stopped working when I was 2.
+My dad began to lose his sight and stopped working when I was two.
 This changed everything.
 I started looking for ways to make money and minimize my burden on my family.

-At 6, I discovered entrepreneurship.
+At six, I discovered entrepreneurship.
 I began selling candy during recess in 1st grade.
 I was hooked.
 And not just on the candy.

 I discovered volunteering at 12 with Earth Club–we helped recycle paper at my school.
 I truly enjoyed doing good and was always the most eager volunteer.

-Around 12-13 I started reading encyclopedias for fun.
-You can spot the nerds early….
+Around 12 I started reading encyclopedias for fun.
+You can spot the nerds early.

 I began working at 14.
 I got paid to go to school and learn job skills.
 It was great.
 I loved working then, and still do.

 A turning point was when I founded my first organization at 15–it was a team to compete in an international space settlement design competition for high school students.
+I realized humanity needed to become an interstellar species if we were to survive a nuclear or AI holocaust.
 This was my first deep entrepreneurial experience and it changed my life.
-I competed 9 times in local, regional, and international competitions across 3 coasts of the United States–as much or more than anyone else in the world at the time.
+I competed nine times in local, regional, and international competitions across three coasts of the United States–as much or more than anyone else in the world at the time.

 At 16 I lost my mother, an absolutely remarkable woman who deserved a much better life.
 Since then I’ve dedicated myself as a change agent.
 Much of my work is done in her honor.

 College was amazing for me.
 I ended up as a triple major/quadruple minor.
 But I spent more time building organizations, doing research, and working than I spent on academics.
-I founded 7 organizations, held 7 part-time jobs and internships, and helped with 10 research studies before I graduated.
+I founded seven organizations, held seven part-time jobs and internships, and helped with 10 research studies before I graduated.
 College was my first time truly experimenting with a life of purposeful self-direction.

-The next 5 years were a blur.
-After 2 years in a well-funded startup trying to redefine the museum industry, 2 sabbaticals, some time traveling the world, and a brief stint as a medic, I found my way to Singapore where I first studied the social impact sector, and worked to build capacity in it.
+The next five years were a blur.
+After two years in a well-funded startup trying to redefine the museum industry, two sabbaticals, some time traveling the world, and a brief stint as a medic, I found my way to Singapore where for four years I worked to build the social impact sector.
+I worked for a Member of Parliament there trying to build the world’s first major social innovation park, among other things.